jbowensii/More-Automated-Spells-Items-and-Feats/README.md

 So after playing with some scripts and helping debug some of my favorite modules with their authors, I broke down and decided to see if I could help automate some features that had not been automated as yet.

-So before I explain how to setup and use these features / items in your game, a shout out to Tim Posney, the creator of MIDI-QOL and DAE.
+A shout out to Tim Posney, the creator of MIDI-QOL and DAE.
 A fantastic person who is a great help, especially as he answered all of my crazy stupid questions and helped me solve some truely puxzzling probelms. (and he pointed out a whole bunch of obvious things that did not click for me)...
 Thank you Tim.
 <p>&nbsp;</p>
 </details>